KamilKubicki/react-mobx-redux-toolkit/README.md

 ### Features

-Before exploring Mobx and Redux, here is a dictionary of common terms:
+Before exploring MobX and Redux, here is a dictionary of common terms:

 - Store - holds the state of the application
 - Components - dumb/presentational components (discover state through props passed as params)